daniellarita/dev-hunt/README.md

 # Tutorial Hunt

-Hacker News or Reddit for Coding Tutorials/Articles
+A full stack JavaScript web app built in React, Node and Express that will allow users to share, upvote and filter programming resources to create a tailored list for each user